strapi/documentation/docusaurus/docs/dev-docs/plugins/email.md

 :::prerequisites

-The Email plugin requires a provider and a provider configuration in the `plugins.js` file.
+The Email plugin requires a provider and a provider configuration in the `plugins.js` file or `plugins.ts` file.
 See the [Providers](/dev-docs/providers) documentation for detailed installation and configuration instructions.

 :::